Alexander Razborov

 gives a talk on

-Proof Complexity of Pigeonhole Principles (abstract
+Proof Complexity of Pigeonhole Principles (abstract) (slides of the talk)

 (June 13, 2002, 16 Uhr c.t.
 Magnus-Hoersaal, Robert Mayer Strasse 11-15)